Rock My World (Little Country Girl)

 "Rock My World (Little Country Girl)" is a song written by Bill LaBounty and Steve O'Brien and recorded by American country music duo Brooks & Dunn.
-It was released in December 1993 as the fourth single from their album Hard Workin' Man.
+It was released in December 1993 as the fourth single from Brooks & Dunn's album Hard Workin' Man.
 It is also their second single to feature Kix Brooks on lead vocals instead of Ronnie Dunn.
-The song peaked at No. 2 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
+The song peaked at number 2 on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Chart performance

 The song debuted at No. 59 on the Hot Country Singles & Tracks chart dated December 18, 1993, and charted for 20 weeks on that chart.
-It peaked at No. 2 on the chart dated March 5, 1994, behind Mark Chesnutt's "I Just Wanted You to Know", as well as peaking at No. 97 on the Billboard Hot 100.
+It peaked at No. 2 on the chart, as well as peaking at No. 97 on the Billboard Hot 100.